yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web application offering various functionalities to users.
-It features a client-side interface built with HTML, CSS, and JavaScript, providing pages for user login, an 'about' section, a history log, a content summarization tool, and a timer/alarm feature.
-On the backend, an `index.js` file handles core server logic, including user authentication and a basic greeting endpoint.
-The presence of `gemini.js` suggests potential integration with an AI service, likely for the summarization feature.
-The application facilitates user interaction through a dynamic frontend supported by a minimal backend API.
+This project is a web application featuring a user interface built with HTML, CSS, and JavaScript.
+It provides functionalities such as user authentication, a timer, and potentially content summarization leveraging the Google Gemini API.
+The application includes a small backend server, handled by `index.js`, which exposes API endpoints for basic interactions like greetings and user login.
+The presence of several `.html` files (`login.html`, `timer.html`, `summarize.html`, `history.html`, `about.html`) indicates a multi-page user experience.

 ---